ridmaur/TL13/README.md

 * User name: *summit2018tl13@outlook.com*
 * Password: *Summ1t201@*

-## Lab code
-You need local access to your lab code.
-To do so, clone or download this repository at https://github.com/ridmaur/TL13.git.

-### Clone
-* Clone the repository, using `git clone https://github.com/ridmaur/TL13.git`

-### Download
-* Download the repository by clicking on **Clone or Download** and then click **Download ZIP**.
-Unzip the ZIP to a location on your Mac.

 ## Editor
 To edit code or configuration files, etc. you have access to **Adobe Brackets** (in your dock), but you can use any other editor available on your lab Mac (e.g. `vi`).